Frequently asked questions (FAQs) about Best Friends Animal Society

 Volunteering.
 Volunteers are always welcome at the Sanctuary, and they are a vital part of helping the animals to get ready for new homes.
 Volunteers come from all over, and spend time working with the animals and giving them personal attention.
 Please make arrangements to volunteer before you arrive.
 Student and intern programs are also available.

 Workshops and seminars.
 Hands-on workshops at the Sanctuary throughout the year cover a variety of topics, such as how to start and run an animal sanctuary or fundamentals of dog handling and training.

 Save Them All is Best Friends’ call to action.
 We believe that together with you, we can end the killing of homeless pets in America’s shelters by 2025.

-Every day, nearly 2,200 dogs and cats are killed in our nation’s shelters, simply because they don’t have safe places to call home.
+Every day, about 2,000 dogs and cats are killed in our nation’s shelters, simply because they don’t have safe places to call home.
 But all across the country, grass-roots organizations, animal welfare groups and local governments are abandoning the idea that killing homeless pets is an inevitable and acceptable “necessary evil.”
 For more information about how to Save Them All in your community, visit bestfriends.org/save.

 Absolutely.
 When Best Friends was founded in 1984, some 17 million animals died every year in our nation’s shelters.
-Today, that number is down to about 800,000.
+Today, that number is down to around 733,000.
 We believe that by working together, we can reduce that number to zero.

 Best Friends initiatives.
 Best Friends has three lifesaving initiatives that were launched to help Save Them All: